clyze/build-tools/gradle-plugin/README.md

 Basic Ant projects are supported via Gradle's Ant support.

-A sample build.gradle file to bundle an Ant project is the following:
+A sample build.gradle file to generate a build for an Ant project is the following:

 ```
 apply plugin: 'java'